igoosham/basic-websocket-client/README.md

 In two words what's going on is

-Browserws creates and injects object ws in your window (yes I do know it's bad to pollute the global scope), you've set desire url and tell the socket to send "hello world" text to the server.
+Browserws creates and injects object ws in your window (yes it's bad to pollute the global scope, but we are here for a quick test, ok).
+Then you've set desire url and tell the socket to send "hello world" text to the server.

 So why I see this "the connection is not yet open... bla bla bla"?